 You may have already attempted some flea extermination techniques on your own.
 These would include treating pets with topical or oral treatment recommended by your pet's veterinarian.
 Other treatments could include purchasing flea bombs, repeated vacuuming to get rid of eggs and larvae, washing pet bedding and linens in very hot water, and using insecticide sprays.
 Though all of these methods may find some measure of success, none is completely fool proof.
 If you have a moderate to severe flea infestation, calling Bug-Off Exterminators to jump start the elimination and future prevention process is a smart choice.
-Our team of certified professionals can use a safe, effective carpet spray with a residual effect that remains potent throughout the flea life cycle and does not cause harm to pets.
+Our team of licensed professionals can use a safe, effective spray with a residual that remains potent throughout the flea life cycle and does not cause harm to pets.
 We know precisely the right techniques and products to use to solve your flea infestation problem.

 Flea Droppings: Fleas consume more blood than is required for nutrition.
 Next they excrete reddish-black fecal pellets.
 The pellets dry and fall off the host onto the carpet or ground environment and serves as the food for the larvae.

 Outdoor / Yard Flea Control and Treatment: Fleas can be found under porches or decks, crawl spaces, and the bushes and grass in the yard, if an animal lives in those places.
 The outdoor flea solution includes spraying any bedding areas where the animals live.
 Target the spots, under the porch or in the lawn, where a pet spends most of its time.